Tgb03/gtfo-speedrun-maps/README.md

 # Credits

-Beware that most of these maps have been published by different people.
-The full list this was taken from is in the credits.

 Names are in alphabetical order as many maps have been made by different people adding on top of other people, and keeping track of everything is a nightmare.
 Thank all these people for the work they put in these maps.

 - ARCHI